From the perspective of the Netherlands the following market trends are of interest:

 1. Digitalisation of healthcare (eHealth): Nordic countries are increasingly making their hospitals future-proof, which entails the number of beds for inpatient treatment will decrease and digital outpatients visits will increase.
 Therefore, there is interest in new digital solutions.
 There is also worked towards more interoperability and connectivity between different levels of healthcare.

-2. Ageing Population: all three countries face increased pressure on their healthcare systems as the population is ageing.
+2. Ageing Population: all four countries face increased pressure on their healthcare systems as the population is ageing.
 Assistive devices in the personal living environment rose in popularity and implementation, in order to let elderly live (semi-)independently for as long as possible.

-3. Decentralization of healthcare (homecare): there is an increased interest from Nordic countries in Dutch elderly homecare solutions to manage an growing elderly population and a shortage of caregivers.
+3. Decentralisation of healthcare (homecare): there is an increased interest from Nordic countries in Dutch elderly homecare solutions to manage an growing elderly population and a shortage of caregivers.
 There are several programs operated in the Nordics that focus on new living concepts involving the elderly population in the country.

 4. Mental health & prevention: in relation to elderly care, there is a focus on dementia research and care.
 Besides, there is an increased interesting in prevention and business models for preventive tools.

 5. Precision healthcare: the generic pharmaceuticals market has grown significantly and there is an increased interest in precision medicine in all three countries.
-In Norway for example, a national strategy for personalized medicine is in place.
+In Norway for example, a national strategy for personalised medicine is in place.

 6. Sustainable hospital build: all Nordic countries are involved with the green transitioning of their hospitals.
 Sustainability impact is a good selling point in the sector of hospital design and build and provides opportunities for Dutch companies.